erwindeg/eventdriven-examples/WORKSHOP.md

 Now try this yourself by making the nl.trifork.coins.ReactiveOperatorsTest.mapShouldConvertIntToString test succeed!

 ## Exercise Flux map()
-The Flux map operator transforms items withthe help of a synchronous function.
+The Flux map operator transforms items with the help of a synchronous function.

 ![](img/mapForFlux.svg)